dmfed/termtools/README.md

 import "github.com/dmfed/termtools"

-var prnt = termtools.PrintSuite{} // we define prnt globally to reuse it from any part of program
+var prnt = termtools.PrintSuite{} // here we define prnt globally to reuse it from any part of program

 func setupPrinters() {
 	configs := []termtools.PrinterConfig{